 His two full-length plays, Candy Bars and Our Similarities Are Different, were produced in regional theatre in Westchester, New York.
 His play Freshmen was read at White Plains High School.

 As an actor, Wood made his Off-Broadway debut in Kid Shamrock at The TADA Theater in 2012.
 In 2017, he appeared in the New York City indie film, The Expediter.

 A former New York City Golden Gloves finalist in 1971, Wood was selected to represent America in international competition in Montreal, Canada.
 In 1976, he was asked to represent America in the Maccabean Games held in Tel Aviv, Israel.

 He has been interviewed on national television, ESPN and ABC and in New York, The Aaron Braunstein Show; public radio, The Sally Jessie Raphael Show, WOR—The Joey Reynolds Show, and WFUV.

 He is also a painter and has had numerous art shows in Manhattan, Easthampton, NY, and the Midwest.
 One of his paintings was featured in the Katonah Museum of Art.

 Peter Wood was born in Manhattan in 1953.
-He currently lives in Mount Kisco, teaches English in White Plains, and spends summers at his home in Easthampton with his wife, Sue, and Zoe, his 19-year-old daughter.
+He currently lives in Mount Kisco.
+He spends summers at his home in Easthampton with his wife, Sue, and his daughter.
+Zoe Makepeace.

 Watch Peter in the DADS interview on White Plains Community Media: